olefriis/Eco2-rust/README.md

 Only `00` minutes are accepted.
 The start and end times are specified in your computer's time zone.

-To reset the vacation period, specify `reset` instead of the dates:
+To clear the vacation period, specify `clear` instead of the dates:

 ```
-$ eco2 set 0:04:2F:06:24:D1 vacation-period reset
+$ eco2 set 0:04:2F:06:24:D1 vacation-period clear
 ```

 You can try to run `eco2 show` for your thermostat.
 It will show the same